MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/sidebar.md

 <!-- ====================================================================== -->
 ## Origin

-As with other extension resources, the sidebar page commits to a trusted extension context on its origin (`extension://<id>`), so the sidebar has the same API access as other trusted extension contexts.
+As with other extension resources, the sidebar page commits to a trusted extension context on its origin (`extension://<id>`).
+The sidebar has the same API access as other trusted extension contexts.

 All the existing extensions APIs are available for sidebar extensions, so you can leverage all current capabilities of the extensibility framework in your sidebar-enabled extension.

-Below are the steps to add a sidebar to your extension.
+To add a sidebar to your extension, follow the steps below.

 <!-- ====================================================================== -->
 ## Step 1: Modify the manifest file

 Every extension for Microsoft Edge has a JSON-formatted manifest file, named `manifest.json`.
 The manifest file is the blueprint of your extension.

 <!-- ------------------------------ -->